Self-Supervised Learning and Opportunistic Inference for Continuous Monitoring of Freezing of Gait in Parkinson's Disease: Results

 \subsection{Compare with State-of-the-Art Models}

 Table~\ref{tab:performance-compare} compares the performance of our LIFT-PD model with state-of-the-art methods for detecting FoG in PD patients.
+For fairness, all models were implemented from scratch and evaluated on the same dataset using consistent experimental protocols.
 Although the Multi-head CNN~\cite{10.1016/j.artmed.2022.102459} achieves the highest detection rates for FoG episodes (97.27\%) and windows (94.64\%), its precision (0.545) and specificity (0.491) are low, indicating a high false positive rate.
 High false positives can reduce the effectiveness of cueing due to patients' adaptiveness to ``always on" interventions~\cite{ginis2018cueing}~\cite{cubo2004short}.
 The one-class classifier~\cite{naghavi2021towards} shows high precision (0.856) and specificity (0.891) but lower recall (0.716), missing many true FoG events, which can lead to inadequate monitoring and delayed interventions.
 The semi-supervised model~\cite{mikos2017real} shows a recall around 12\% lower and specificity approximately 13\% lower than LIFT-PD, making it less suitable for in-home monitoring with a single accelerometer.

 Our LIFT-PD model achieves a balanced performance with 88\% episode detection, 83.85\% window detection, 0.74 precision, 0.84 recall, 0.79 F1-score, and 0.82 specificity.
 These results show that LIFT-PD achieves comparable performance to the supervised methods while being more suitable for real-time wearable deployment with limited computational resources for remote monitoring.